AlynxZhou/hikaru-coffee/README.md

 - [X] Local search JSON gengrating.
 - [X] RSS feed generating.
 - [X] Porting theme ARIA.
 - [ ] File watch and live reload server.
+(No idea and hard to implement, may not add).

 # Dir Structure